 1,000 signatures reached

-To: The Church of England Ethical Investment Advisory Group and National Investment Bodies
+To: The Church of England Ethical Investment Advisory Group and National Investing Bodies

 Disinvest the Church of England from fossil fuels

-2. We urge the National Investment Bodies to explore options for investment in clean alternatives to fossil fuels and positive solutions to environmental and social issues.
+2. We urge the National Investing Bodies to increase their investment in clean alternatives to fossil fuels.

 Why is this important?

-6. The Church has made commitments to address climate change and reduce its overall carbon footprint.
-It is important that this commitment is extended to how funds are invested.
+6. The Church of England has made commitments to address climate change and reduce its overall carbon footprint.
+This commitment must be extended to how funds are invested.
 The Church has a unique opportunity to demonstrate leadership on this issue and to influence the public debate on the ethics of continuing to invest in fossil fuels.

-For more information about the Bright Now campaign please see www.brightnow.org.uk
+For more information about Operation Noah's Bright Now campaign, please visit www.brightnow.org.uk